kdemariano/BIS15_Project/README.md

 Kyle De Mariano

--Table comparing the stats of the best starter Pokemon and their evolution
+- Table comparing the stats of the best starter Pokemon and their evolution
 - Graph on comparing which Generation contains the strongest Pokemon
 - Graph on determing if dual or monotype are stronger
 - Comparing the average stats of legendaries and non-legendaries